 Working alone at the laboratory bench without supervision can be extremely hazardous.
-Laboratory work should never be conducted unless another person is present, in the laboratory or in a nearby office or laboratory, who is aware of your presence.
+Laboratory work must never be conducted unless another person is present, in the laboratory or in a nearby office or laboratory, who is aware of your presence.
 Supervisors are responsible for the safety of students working under their direction.

-1.6 Smoking, Eating or Drinking
+1.6 Smoking, Vaping, Use of Cannabis, Eating or Drinking